stephenberry/ally/README.md

 #### `const char* ally_last_error(void)`

 Get error message from last failed operation.
+Uses thread-local storage, so each thread has its own error buffer.
+The returned pointer is valid until the next `ally_*` call on the same thread.

 #### `const char* ally_plugin_path(ally_handle_t handle)`